TheFox/wallet/README.md

 The project outlines as described in my blog post about [Open Source Software Collaboration](https://blog.fox21.at/2019/02/21/open-source-software-collaboration.html).

 - I'll not add new features to this project since there is a newer version called [WalletCpp](https://github.com/TheFox/wallet-cpp).
-But feel free to create Pull Request for this project here.
+Anyway, feel free to create a Pull Request here.

 ## Features